zguiyang/quick-utils-js/docs/README.md

 Object comparison (does not compare the attributes of the prototype chain), returns the attributes of the difference part, supports multiple levels

-**Note: If the property value is an array, it is not processed yet**

 ```ts

 /**